Defective Remington Rifles

 Montana Firearm And Hunting Accident Lawyer

-Ramler Law Office represented plaintiffs in a series of class action lawsuits that resulted in a U.S. Federal District Court ordering Remington Arms Company, LLC to replace the trigger system in every Remington Model 700 bolt action rifle manufactured from 1962 to April 9, 2014, at no charge to the rifle owner at the request of the owner.
-This order applies to approximately 6 million Remington Model 700 rifles and is the result of the settlement approved by the Federal Court in Pollard v.
+Ramler Law Office represented plaintiffs in a series of class action lawsuits that resulted in a U.S. Federal District Court ordering Remington Arms Company, LLC to replace the trigger system in every Remington Model 700 bolt action rifle manufactured from 1962 to April 9, 2014, at no charge to the rifle owner upon request by the owner.
+This order applied to approximately 6 million Remington Model 700 rifles and is the result of the settlement approved by the Federal Court in Pollard v.
 Remington Arms Company, LLC.
-The Federal Court further ordered Remington to replace the trigger system in every Remington Model 710, 715, and 770 rifle manufactured with a trigger mechanism that utilizes a trigger connector at no charge at the request of the owner.
+The Federal Court further ordered Remington to replace the trigger system in every Remington Model 710, 715, and 770 rifle manufactured with a trigger mechanism that utilizes a trigger connector at no charge upon request by the owner.
 This part of the order applies to approximately 750,000 rifles.
-The Court order became effective on October 23, 2018.

 Meet With An Experienced Products Liability Attorney

 An accidental shooting can leave an entire family reeling and wondering how to cope with the grief.
 By consulting with an experienced firearm accident attorney, you can understand how these cases are handled as personal injury or product defect cases.
 You may be entitled to be fully compensated for your loss, including compensation for lost wages, medical expenses, interference with daily living activities, physical and emotional pain and suffering, and loss and grief resulting from the death of a family member.
 To discuss your defective firearm case, whether it is a fatal accident or serious injury, call 406-924-4810 or use our online contact form to schedule a free consultation.